Deploying Power BI to the Enterprise

 With constant attention to the intersection between business needs and technical options, partners with our clients, to help they use the right modern BI solutions to their current and future needs.

 Adam Harper is a Senior Microsoft Architect and a very active member of Microsoft Advisory Groups, including the Power BI Advisory Group and Power BI Customer Advisory Board.

-So before we get into the core of the presentation, we always like to get a finger on the pulse of our audience here and so we have some polls that we’d like you to interact with Sonnen and let us know where its Power BI currently used in your organization and it’s a select only one.
+So before we get into the core of the presentation, we always like to get a finger on the pulse of our audience here and so we have some polls that we’d like you to interact with you and let us know where Power BI is currently used in your organization and it’s a select only one.
 Do you use it in one or more to … one or more divisions, or business units, enterprise wide, or do not currently use it?

 And we’ll give you just a few seconds to answer that, get your answers in here, or the 5% people have voted.